How to Sign Up for Traffic School: Quick and Easy Steps

 Here’s why:

-• You avoid the usual rate hike from a moving violation
+• You avoid the usual rate hike that comes with a moving violation.

-It’s like the ticket never happened, as far as your insurer knows.
+It’s like pretending the ticket never happened, at least as far as your insurer knows.

 Frequently Asked Questions